cotterell/csua/README.md

   direct supervision of the course instructor or an instructor-appointed graduate teaching assistant.
 Instructors are encouraged to contact the CSUA Program Director if they have any questions regarding this requirement.

+* **Regular, documented evaluation and feedback is required.**  All participants are expected to participate in weekly meetings with their course instructor / mentor.
+Direct feedback should be provided on an immediate and ongoing basis.
+In addition, all participants will need to complete and document an [exit interview](#exit-interviews) with their instructor.

 ### Undergraduate Teaching Assistant (UTA)